Varieties of Chinese: Tones

 However, most Chinese varieties have reduced the number of tonal distinctions.
 For example, in Mandarin, the tones resulting from the split of Middle Chinese rising and departing tones merged, leaving four tones.
-Furthermore, final stop consonants disappeared in most Mandarin dialects, and such syllables were distributed amongst the four remaining tones, seemingly at random.
+Furthermore, final stop consonants disappeared in most Mandarin varieties, and such syllables were distributed amongst the four remaining tones in a manner that is only partially predictable.

 In Wu, voiced obstruents were retained, and the tone split never became phonemic: the higher-pitched allophones occur with initial voiceless consonants, and the lower-pitched allophones occur with initial voiced consonants.
 (Traditional Chinese classification nonetheless counts these as different tones.)
-Most Wu dialects retain the tone categories of Middle Chinese, but in Shanghainese several of these have merged.
+Most Wu varieties retain the tone categories of Middle Chinese, but in Shanghainese several of these have merged.

-Many Chinese varieties exhibit tone sandhi, in which the realization of a tone varies depending on the context of the syllable.
+Many Chinese varieties exhibit tone sandhi, in which the realization of the tone of a syllable is affected by the tones of adjacent syllables in a compound word or phrase.
 For example, in Standard Chinese a third tone changes to a second tone when followed by another third tone.
-Particularly complex sandhi patterns are found in Wu dialects and coastal Min dialects.
-In Shanghainese, the tone of all syllables in a word is determined by the tone of the first, so that Shanghainese has word rather than syllable tone.
+Particularly complex sandhi patterns are found in Wu varieties and coastal Min varieties.

+In northern varieties, many particles or suffixes are weakly stressed or atonic syllables.
+These are much rarer in southern varieties.
+Such syllables have a reduced pitch range that is determined by the preceding syllable.